uncmath25/sql_python_excel_prototype/README.md

 # SQL Python Excel Prototype

-This Dockerized python prototype can be simply run via `./run.sh`.
+Prototype demonstrating how a Dockerized Python process can query a sql database and export results to an excel spreadsheet.

 Only installation of Docker should be required.
+Simply run via `./run.sh`.